jwheelo1/ECEN4763Assignment4/Assignment4.md

 ## Assignment Description

 In this assignment you will create 2 search classes.
-A class for Binary Search with AVL Tree and a Binary Search Tree.
+A class for an AVL Tree and a Binary Search Tree.
 Please follow the guidelines located in each README.md.

 ## Goal

-The main goal for this assignment is to learn how to create search trees and use data structures you have created.
+The main goal for this assignment is to learn how to create self balancing search trees and implement complex data structures talked about in class.

 ## Grading